 In May 2017, the Dell Seton Medical Center opens to serve its first patients.
 This Level 1 adult trauma center is a teaching hospital that complements the Dell Medical School’s mission to make Austin a hub of excellence and innovation for health, clinical care, and research.
 The 517,000 square-foot teaching hospital is co-located with the medical school on the University of Texas at Austin’s campus.

-Dell Children’s Medical Center announces plans to build a new hospital and breaks ground on the Dell Children’s Specialty Pavilion, all while beginning its heart transplant program through The Texas Center for Pediatric and Congenital Heart Disease.
+Dell Children’s Medical Center announces plans to build a new hospital and breaks ground on the Dell Children’s Specialty Pavilion, all while beginning its heart transplant program through The Texas Center for Pediatric and Congenital Heart Disease – a partnership between Dell Children’s and UT Health Austin, the clinical practice of Dell Medical School.
 The foundation commits to a $30 million matching grant to help ensure all children can be treated right here in Central Texas.
 The inaugural class of 50 Dell Medical School students graduates in the midst of the COVID-19 pandemic.

 Dell Children’s Medical Center and UT Health Austin surgeons complete their first twin to twin transfusion syndrome laser surgery at the Comprehensive Fetal Care Center, while surgeons at the Texas Center for Pediatric and Congenital Heart Disease perform their milestone 1000th heart surgery.
 Dell Children’s opens its new specialty pavilion and welcomes the first patients to its specialized Labor and Delivery Unit.
 Austin Community College launches an accelerated nursing program, which allows students to receive their associate degree in nursing in just 18 months.